DevanshBrahma/Financial-Model/README.md

 - **Backtesting** with performance metrics (ROI, Sharpe, Max Drawdown)
 - **Plots** for model and strategy performance

-> Built as a simple Python backend project suitable for a 2nd‑year CS resume.

 ## Features
 - Download historical stock data using `yfinance`